lilianricaud/presentations/stigmergy-ncraft.md

 <!---

+A representative example is Twitter, which has "paved" a number of desire paths by integrating them into the service, including @ mentions, hashtags, and group discussions, although not always precisely mimicking the behaviors of users.

 Several innovations of Twitter initially came from users and outside developpers and were integrated later by the company:
 - real-time serach engine
 - tweetdeck